PostHog/posthog.com/contents/handbook/growth/customer-support.md

 This does mean sometimes that, especially when we are particularly busy, customer success can take a bit of a back seat.

-This is why, in addition, one person takes on the **Support Hero** role each two week sprint.
+This is why, in addition, one person takes on the **[Support Hero](/handbook/engineering/support-hero)** role each two week sprint.
 This is a rotating responsibility, where the person involved spends a significant chunk of their time responding to support queries across Slack, email and Papercups, and sharing that feedback with the team and/or building features and fixes in response.
 We have found that each stint as Support Hero has thrown up a lot of really valuable feedback.

-You can view the Support Hero rota [in PagerDuty here](https://posthog.pagerduty.com/schedules#PPLGE4G).

 ### Simple, lightweight tools